pulp/pulpproject.org/_posts/2021-08-24-pulp-community-roadmap-update.md

 * RBAC - roles for Pulp Container and File plugins
 * RBAC - content guard
-* Alternative Content Sources - [check out the epic](https://pulp.plan.io/issues/7832) to learn more about what this involves
+* Alternate Content Sources - [check out the epic](https://pulp.plan.io/issues/7832) to learn more about what this involves
 * Performance & Hardening
 * Removing the legacy tasking system in favor of the distributed one introduced in Pulpcore 3.14
+* Content signing and evaluating Sigstore integration

 ### RPM Plugin

-* Alternative Content Sources -  [check out the epic](https://pulp.plan.io/issues/7832) to learn more about what this involves.
+* Alternate Content Sources -  [check out the epic](https://pulp.plan.io/issues/7832) to learn more about what this involves.

 ### Ansible Plugin